SINTEF/pyopia/README.md

 The version number of PyOPIA is split into three sections: MAJOR.MINOR.PATCH

-* MAJOR: Changes in high-level pipeline use and/or data output, that are not be backwards-compatible.
+* MAJOR: Changes in high-level pipeline use and/or data output, that are not backwards-compatible.
 * MINOR: Enhancements that may not be backwards-compatible.
 High-level pipeline use and data outputs remain backwards-compatible.
 * PATCH: Backwards-compatible bug fixes or enhancements